-Students must have completed Spanish 6 or equivalent (e.g. AS-level grade B, A level grade D or lower, CEF level B1)
+Students must have completed Spanish 6 or equivalent (e.g AS-level grade 6-9 / A-B, CEFR level B1).

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/spn-90007/lists

-This is a course taught predominantly in Spanish and aims for the students: - to develop an advanced mastery of Spanish and to enable communication, in both written and oral mode, in more formal areas of Spanish.- to acquire a better understanding of contemporary Spanish society (such as education and social and political issues) as well as to introduce them more thoroughly to the various cultures and varieties of Spanish in the Hispanic world.- to reflect on the language learning process and deploy language learning strategies appropriate to their level of competence.
+This module aims to build on students' existing knowledge of Spanish and consolidate all areas of grammar, while at the same time expanding their vocabulary base.
+The module aims for the students:- to develop an advanced mastery of Spanish and to enable communication, in both written and oral mode, in more formal areas of Spanish.- to acquire a better understanding of contemporary Spanish society (such as education and social and political issues) as well as to introduce them more thoroughly to the various cultures and varieties of Spanish in the Hispanic world.- to reflect on the language learning process and deploy language learning strategies appropriate to their level of competence.

 Intended Learning Outcomes